AdobeDocs/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

         ```

-1. After the files are committed to Git Repository, [Run the pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html).
+1. After the files are committed to Git Repository, [Run the pipeline](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-manager/content/using/code-deployment).

-    After pipeline run is successful, Adaptive Forms Core Components are enabled for the corresponding environment.
+    After the pipeline run is successful, Adaptive Forms Core Components are enabled for the corresponding environment.
 Also, an Adaptive Forms (Core Components) template and Canvas 3.0 theme are added to your Forms as a Cloud Service environment, providing you with options to customize and create Core Components based Adaptive Forms.

 ## Frequently Asked Questions {#faq}

-### What are core components? {#core-components}
+### What are the core components? {#core-components}

-The [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) are a set of standardized Web Content Management (WCM) components for AEM to speed up development time and reduce maintenance cost of your websites.
+The [Core Components](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/introduction) are a set of standardized Web Content Management (WCM) components for AEM to speed up development time and reduce the maintenance cost of your websites.

 ### What all capabilities are added on enabling core components? {#core-components-capabilities}